 - A. Non-Payment Timely monthly payment of Rent is a requirement for continued occupancy under all TOKA Rental Programs and Rental Agreements.
 Non-payment of Rent is a serious and material violation and a breach of a Rental Agreement, and in such cases, a Notice of Delinquency shall be issued by TOKA, as provided below. - B. Notice of Delinquency (Appendix 1): - 1) Shall be given to the Participant by the Collections Officer, on the Delinquent Date.
 The Notice shall be sent by regular mail; - 2) Shall state the past due amount; - 3) Participant shall request an appointment with a Collections Officer at the TOKA office before the end of the month to discuss the Rent payment delinquency and attempt to resolve the delinquency; - 4) Shall demand full payment of the past Rent due.
-If the participant offers full payment at this time, payment shall be accepted, and no further action shall be taken. - C. If the delinquency balance is not resolved or a payment agreement is not executed, or the Participant fails to comply with the appointment request, the Executive Director shall issue a Notice of Intent to Terminate the Rental Agreement.
+If the participant offers full payment at this time, payment shall be accepted, and no further action shall be taken. - C. If the delinquency balance is not resolved, the Executive Director shall issue a Notice of Termination to the Rental Agreement.